 Materials Testing System

 ASTM D3574 is performed on a universal testing system such as Instron's 3400 Series or 6800 Series systems.
 Most ASTM D3574 compression testing is performed on a dual-column system such as the 68TM-50 model.
 The size of the specimen and related fixtures requires the use of a dual column system, while the tensile and tear resistance tests can be performed on either a dual column or a single column system, such as Instron's 68SC-5 model.
 A 5kN or 10kN (1125 or 2250 lbf) system is the most common, capable of applying the vast majority of compressive and tensile forces produced during ASTM D3574 testing.

 Fixtures and Grips

 The ASTM D3574 standard requires the use of a specialized compressive fixture that minimizes the variability between labs when performing tests B1 and B2.
 The fixture has a perforated base with set hole diameters and spacing, which allows air to flow through the foam while under compression.
 The anvil utilizes a spherical seat to self-align during a test, minimizing any off-center loading.

-For tests C and D, standard, non-perforated rigid platens can be used.
+For test C, a perforated rigid platen must be used.
+For test D, standard, non-perforated rigid platens can be used.
 For these tests, the size of the platens is dependent on the required specimen geometry.
 Because both tests recommend a specimen size of 50 mm x 50 mm x 25 mm, a standard 6 inch diameter platen is suitable.

 Performing the tensile and tear tests require the use of side action grips.
 Advanced screw action grips are ideal because of their ability to manually adjust the clamping pressure and distance between the jaw faces.
 The foam specimens are very compliant, and most pneumatically-driven grips impart too much clamping pressure and cause the specimen to fail prematurely.
 Serrated faces are typically used to prevent the specimen from slipping out of the jaw face.